Floer homology and non-fibered knot detection: The -cable of the unknot

 so we need only consider the first family, namely

 In order to determine $d$, we recall that the link $L^\beta_1$ from Figure~\ref{fig:E-T24-resolutions} is the closure of $\beta y^{-1}$, and by \eqref{eq:dcover-lbeta-i} we have

 As a lens space, this must be the branched double cover of a unique knot \cite{hodgson-rubinstein}, so we have $\widehat{\beta y^{-1}} \cong T_{2,5}$.
-Then Birman and Menasco's classification theorem from \cite{birman-menasco-iii} says that $\beta y^{-1}$ must be conjugate to $x^5 y^{\pm1}$, so that $\beta$ has word length
+Then Birman and Menasco's classification theorem from \cite{birman-menasco-iii} says that $\beta y^{-1}$ must be conjugate to $x^5 y^{\pm1}$, so that $\beta$ has exponent sum

-On the other hand, we can read off the explicit form for $\beta$ above that $|\beta| = 12d + 5$, so we must have $d=0$. \end{proof}
+On the other hand, we can read off the explicit form for $\beta$ above that $\varepsilon(\beta) = 12d + 5$, so we must have $d=0$. \end{proof}

 \begin{proposition} If $\gamma = T_{2,3}$, then up to reversal, there is some integer $a$ such that

 \end{proposition}

 \begin{proof} In this case we have $(n,k+\ell,e) = (5,-2,1)$ and $\dcover(L^\beta) = L(11,8)$ by Lemma~\ref{lem:gamma-trefoil}, so we can write